Raleigh-Wake Emergency Communications Center

 The Raleigh-Wake Emergency Communications Center prides itself in achieving national recognition through the various accrediting agencies.
 We are only 1 of 4 nationwide to hold all three accreditations.
 These accreditations provide a mechanism to measure the 9-1-1 center and its performance.
 Ultimately the goal of the 9-1-1 center is to provide the best service to the citizens and responders we serve in Wake County.

-The Raleigh-Wake 911 Center is a CALEA Accredited Communications Center as of November 2007 and was reaccredited in November 2010 and most recently November 2013.
+The Raleigh-Wake 911 Center is a CALEA Accredited Communications Center as of November 2007.
 The purpose of the accreditation program is to promote superior public safety communications services and to recognize professional excellence.
 This is accomplished by standards derived from the best practices of professional public safety communications agencies, and then implementing a process that verifies that the standards are met.

 In 2007, the center received it's ACE accreditation through the International Academy of Emergency Dispatch (IAED) for emergency medical dispatching.
 An accredited agency must meet 20 points of accreditation which range from how an agency processes an incoming medical call to having on-going continuing education to having an oversight committee to ensure compliance.
 In addition to the 20 points, an accredited center must audit a percentage of all medical calls.
 The center's overall score must be maintained at a minimum of 95%.
 Once accredited, a center must maintain the 20 points achieved in the original accreditation and maintain the minimum compliance score of 95% for emergency medical dispatching.